cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 ![Step 1](getting-started-img-1.png)

- * In order to have this deployment plan, you should edit the `my-pc/conf/autorun_conf.js` to specify the set of components that will be instantiated on this node and on which isolate.
+ * In order to have this deployment plan, you should edit the `node1/conf/autorun_conf.js` to specify the set of components that will be instantiated on each isolate.

 {% highlight json %}
 {